tadesouaiaia/prsWorkshop-website/docs/tut_plink.md

 # Introduction to PLINK  (Part I)

-PLINK is the most popular software program for performing genome-wide association analyses it is extremely extensive, allowing a huge number of analyses to be performed.
+PLINK is the most popular software program for performing genome-wide association analyses, it is extremely extensive allowing a huge number of analyses to be performed.
 It also includes many options for reformatting your data and provides useful data summaries.
 Software packages are usually best learnt by having a go at running some of their basic applications and progressing from there (rather than reading the entire user manual first!) - so we begin by running some basic PLINK commands and then work steadily towards performing more